 Anger and resentment are the main subjects of our 4th Step inventory in the Big Book.
 As an emotion, anger arises from a perception that one has been intentionally wronged.
 It responds to an act (or omission) that we see or construe as unjust or unfair, an offense or injury against us or a person or thing important to us.
-The Big Book lists some basic concerns as our self-esteem, pocketbooks, ambitions, and personal relations (p.
-65).
+The Big Book lists some basic concerns as our self-esteem, pocketbooks, ambitions, and personal relations (pp. 64-65).
 The 12&12 sums them up as our concerns for “sex, security, and society” (S4, p.
 50).

 Anger motivates the aggrieved person to redress the perceived injustice and punish the offender.
 As such, anger is, in principle, morally necessary.
 Whether a specific instance of anger is morally right or justified, or morally wrong or unjustified, depends on whether the response fits the offense.